An application of topological equivalence to Morse theory: Orientation Formulas

 By the definition of the orientation of $\mathcal{D}(p;Y)$, we know $h_{*}$ preserves the orientation of $\mathcal{D}(p;X)$.
 Combining this fact with Lemmas \ref{lemma_w_orientation} and \ref{lemma_m_orientation}, we infer that $h_{*}$ preserves both the boundary orientations and the product orientations.
 Thus $h_{*}$ preserves the orientation relations.
-Since these formulas for $Y$ are proved in \cite[thm.\ 3.6]{qin}, we infer that the orientation formulas are valid for $X$. \end{proof}
+Since these formulas are proved in the case of $Y$ in \cite[thm.\ 3.6]{qin}, we infer that the orientation formulas are valid for $X$. \end{proof}